Arvaaz/FastAPI/README.md

-Before Begin follow the documentation and create an enviornament or you can install all dependencies globally
+Before Begin follow the documentation and create an environment or you can install all dependencies globally

 https://docs.python.org/3/tutorial/venv.html